 An overview of main industrial facilities in HELCOM countries is presented here.
 This information is compiled only for the facilities that are reported to the European Pollution Releases and Transfers Register (E-PRTR online database) for the EU Member States, therefore any data for industrial sources in Russia is not included.
-Information about some of the main Russian industries is available from the HELCOM PLC-water Database and from the RusNIP Project Report
+Information about some of the main Russian industries is available from the HELCOM PLC-water Database and from the RusNIP Project Report.

 According to the recent HELCOM pollution load compilations, industrial discharges of phosphorus have also been reduced to a relatively small fraction of their levels in the 1980s in the same countries.
 In Denmark and Germany, phosphorus discharges from industry were reduced by approximately 85% between the late 1980s and 1995; thus, further reductions in point source phosphorus discharges are becoming increasingly difficult to achieve.
 In Sweden, discharges of phosphorus from industry have decreased by almost 95% since 1975, mainly as a result of the introduction of new cleaning technology and structural changes, especially in the chemical industry (PLC-5).

 During recent years, global structural changes within the pulp and paper industry have entailed closedowns of several major plants in Finland and Sweden.
 Still today, regardless of a very significant decline, the largest nutrient discharges originate from the pulp and paper industry – mainly in Finland and Sweden – and to a smaller extent from the metal industry and the food processing industry.
-Outside the officially reported data, information has been received about significant industrial polluters in Russia within the pulp and paper, metal and chemical industry sectors (SEPA 2010).
+Outside the officially reported data, information has been received about significant industrial polluters in Russia within the pulp and paper, metal, and chemical industry sectors (SEPA 2010).

-More detailed industry wise requirements are specified in number of recommendations, addressing both concrete industrial branches as well as providing a general capping for harmonization of requirements with EU law provisions (HELCOM Recommendation 25/2)
+More detailed industry wise requirements are specified in number of recommendations, addressing both coMore detailed industry-wise requirements are specified in a number of recommendations, addressing both concrete industrial branches as well as providing a general cap for harmonization of requirements with EU law provisions (HELCOM Recommendation 25/2).